 China’s economy grows still-weak 4.8% in January-March

-BEIJING (AP) — China’s economic growth edged up to a still-weak 4.8% over a year earlier in the first three months of 2022 as industrial cities shut down to fight coronavirus outbreaks, threatening to disrupt global trade and manufacturing.
+BEIJING (AP) — Chinese leaders face pressure to shore up sinking economic growth after Shanghai and other cities shut down to fight coronavirus outbreaks, threatening to disrupt global trade and manufacturing.

-The slowdown hurts China’s trading partners by depressing demand for oil, steel, consumer goods, food and other imports.
-Oil prices, which spiked after Russia’s attack on Ukraine, have fallen back somewhat on expectations Chinese consumption will weaken.
+The slowdown hurts China’s trading partners by depressing demand for imported oil, food and consumer goods.
+Oil prices, which spiked after Russia’s attack on Ukraine, have eased on expectations Chinese consumption will weaken.

-The flow of industrial goods has been disrupted by the suspension of access to Shanghai, a business center with 25 million people, and other industrial cities.
-Global automakers and other manufacturers have reduced or stopped production.
+The flow of industrial goods has been disrupted by the suspension of access to Shanghai, home of the world’s busiest port, and other industrial cities including Changchun and Jilin in the northeast.
+Global automakers and other manufacturers have reduced or stopped production at Chinese factories.